gaissmai/bart/README.md

 Credits for many inspirations go to

 - the clever guys at tailscale,
-- to Daniel Lemire and his blog, and
+- to Daniel Lemire, and
 - to Donald E. Knuth for the **ART** routing algorithm and

 all the rest of his *Art* and for keeping important algorithms